dailypush/GoMinecraftStatStream/Readme.md

 - Fetches player statistics from a Minecraft server using RCON or JSON.
 - Stores player statistics in a Redis database.
-- Offers an API to query player statistics with optional grouping and sorting.
+- Offers an API to query player statistics with optional grouping, sorting, filtering, and limiting results.
 - Allows users to query player statistics based on player name and/or specific stat type.

 ## Usage